MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-apps-for-Teams-mobile.md

 **Enablement**

-In the third phase, enable users to create content such as, charts and graphics from scratch.
+In the third stage, enable users to create content such as, charts and graphics from scratch.
 Ensure to introduce all the capabilities in your app for mobile.
 For example: You can use task modules to help access-specific data items with detailed view.

 You can provide following access to users:
 * Modify title and description
 * Insert data items to create visualizations
-* Share visualizations in a channel or group chat.
+* Share visualizations in a channel or group chat

 ![Dashboarding and data visualization apps enablement](../../assets/images/app-fundamentals/dashboarding-and-data-visualization-apps-enablement.png)